What this calculator does

 - One-tailed tests chosen after the fact.
 Halving the p-value by switching to one-tailed after seeing a positive result is p-hacking.
 Default to two-tailed.

 - Ignoring sample ratio mismatch (SRM).
-If your 50/50 test shows a 52/48 split of actual traffic, your assignment may be broken and every p-value in the test suspect.
-Run the SRM checker first.
+If your 50/50 test shows a badly uneven split of actual traffic, your assignment may be broken and every p-value in the test suspect.
+This calculator checks for SRM automatically; the standalone SRM checker is still available for checking splits on their own.

 - Multiple comparisons without correction.
 Each extra variant or metric multiplies your chances of a fluke.
 Use the built-in Holm correction for A/B/n tests.